 All submissions should be made through the journal’s electronic editorial site: http://mc.manuscriptcentral.com/leviathan.
 New users will need to create an account.
 Along with critical interpretation, we welcome manuscript, textual, and bibliographical analysis; digital scholarship; interviews with current writers, artists, and performers; pedagogical studies; and suggestions for special issues.

-Queries may be sent to the Editor (Brian Yothers), Department of English, University of Texas at El Paso, 500 W. University Avenue, El Paso, TX 79968, email@example.com; Book Review Editor (Paul Hurh), a Department of English P.O.
-Box 210067, Modern Languages 445 University of Arizona, Tucson, Arizona 85721 firstname.lastname@example.org; or Extracts Editor (Mary K. Bercaw Edwards), University of Connecticut, Avery Point Campus, 1084 Shennecossett Road, Groton, CT 06340 email@example.com.
+Queries may be sent to the Editor (Brian Yothers), Professor and Chair, Department of English, Saint Louis University, 1 N. Grand Blvd.
+St. Louis, MO 63103 firstname.lastname@example.org; Book Review Editor (Paul Hurh), Department of English P.O.
+Box 210067, Modern Languages 445 University of Arizona, Tucson, Arizona 85721 email@example.com; or Extracts Editor (Mary K. Bercaw Edwards), University of Connecticut, Avery Point Campus, 1084 Shennecossett Road, Groton, CT 06340 firstname.lastname@example.org.

 Melville Society Extracts, formerly the Society's newsletter, now appears in each issue of Leviathan as a separate department, called "Extracts."
 This section of the journal features cultural news, conference paper abstracts, keynote speeches and other materials from the Society’s biennial international conferences, and reports about Melville-related programs and events.